kamini123576/CarData_Analysis_EDA/Task1README.md

 Extracted the most frequent words using word frequency analysis to identify recurring themes.<br>
 Mapped these words back to the dataset as tags, categorizing records based on their content.<br>

-**Analysis:** <br>
-Generated tags to highlight the root cause, symptom condition, symptom components, and corrective actions for each record.<br>
-Visualized word frequencies and patterns to identify key trends and common failures.<br>
 **Analysis and Insights** <br>
 **Frequent Issues:** Tags revealed that components like "steering," "sensor," and "fuel" frequently appear in complaints.<br>
 **Recurring Causes:** Common causes include loose fittings, missing parts, and faulty sensors, suggesting specific areas for quality improvement.<br>